b2210356094/Rice-Classification/README.md

-# Takım arkadaşım olan Enes KARAARSLAN ile beraber yaptım.
+# This project was developed in collaboration with my teammate Enes KARAARSLAN.